-While individual situations vary, you should address some or all of the following areas, each represented as a section (for further details, refer to our merchandising checklist):
+While individual situation will vary, you should address some or all of the following areas, each represented as a section (for further details, refer to our merchandising checklist):

 - Store exterior and signage

-- Store layout: aisles, product, displays, hotspots, fixtures and gondolas
+- Store layout: aisles, product, displays, hotspots, fixtures, the point of sale counters and gondolas

 - Shelves: stocked, planograms, pricing, signage

 Instead of creating a small number of large sections, consider creating a larger number of small sections.
 This helps with data-entry on smartphones and also renders the reporting more granular and meaningful.
 For Paper-based checklists, this allows you to flip easily between pages to access the relevant section. and add up your final scores.

 Assign points to items according to their relative importance

 Assign points according to the relative importance of each criterion.
 While it is easy to think of everything as important (and if a criterion is not important, it should not be on the form), some items are often more important than others, even critical to the continued success of the business.
 Seasonal merchandising and CPG-paid bulk floor displays come to mind.